-What also interests me about this Daphne, compared with other flowers in the garden, is that there are literally hundreds of others currently open..snowdrops, Hellebores, primrose, Pulmonaria, as well as some gorgeous scented Daphne, like Daphne bholua ‘Jacqueline Postil’, and I rarely see moths on any of these (very occasional sightings on the Hellebores).
-Which just goes to illustrate the point that flowers with wonderful scents ( to our sophisticated/unsophisticated? noses – I can smell ‘Jacqueline Postil’ from yards away), may be of no interest at all to our native insects.
+What also interests me about this Daphne, compared with other flowers in the garden, is that there are literally hundreds of others currently open – snowdrops, Hellebores, primrose, Pulmonaria, as well as some gorgeous scented Daphne, like Daphne bholua ‘Jacqueline Postil’, and I rarely see moths on any of these (very occasional sightings on the Hellebores).
+Which just goes to illustrate the point that flowers with wonderful scents ( to our sophisticated/unsophisticated?) noses – I can smell ‘Jacqueline Postil’ from yards away – may be of no interest at all to our native insects.
 In fact I have to get my nose up to within an inch of the Daphne laureola flowers to be able to smell a faint spicy, lemony scent.
-Recently I’ve pondered the thought that many plants which we grow from exotic climes will almost certainly have their own indigenous pollinators… mainly insects, but other species as well, but of course the early plant hunters who brought these plants back to our shores, weren’t really interested, or able, to bring the pollinators along as well.
-So if, as with the classic example of the Buddleia, it’s loved by our native insect species, great, but if not, then we’re likely to have issues with achieving good seed production without artificial intervention.
+Recently I’ve pondered the thought that many plants which we grow from exotic climes will almost certainly have their own indigenous pollinators, mainly insects, but other species as well.
+But the early plant hunters who brought these plants back to our shores weren’t really interested, or able, to bring the pollinators along as well.
+So if, as with the classic example of the Buddleia, it’s loved by our native insect species, then great, but if not, then we’re likely to have issues with achieving good seed production without artificial intervention.